 - increased presence of hand-washing and sanitizer stations

 - increased availability of protective equipment for employees and customers

-In spite of the spike in lay-offs prompted by temporary business closures, Canada is and will still be a dominantly service-based economy post-COVID-19, and front-line workers will be needed to deliver goods and services.
+In spite of the spike in lay-offs prompted by temporary business closures, Canada is and will still be a dominantly service-based economy post-COVID-19, and workers will be needed to deliver goods and services.
 Human capital planning and assessment will be critical.
 Retailers will need to re-align their teams after the current and expected reductions in their workforces, and will need to pivot in order to retain good employees.
 Expect to see:

 - an increase in wages

 - a greater availability of top performers at all levels to help retailers grow their businesses

 Consumers have continued to buy during the pandemic, and will keep doing so afterwards—however, their choices of goods and services will be influenced by the changes in their financial and living situations, their near-term aspirations, and over-buying of some goods.
 Expect to see increases in the following categories: